-We will hold at least one orientation meeting and another pre-trip meeting prior to departure (see the itinerary for times and places).
-You will need to attend these meetings as part of your course content.
+We will hold at least one orientation meeting prior to the beginning of class.
+You will need to attend ONE of these meetings as part of your course content.
 We will discuss important aspects of the course (assignments, pre-trip preparation), and the trip itself.
-At the first meeting you will choose the topic of your presentation and paper so that you can begin doing research immediately.
-I am available prior to leaving on the trip so that we can discuss your topics and I can help with any information you may need!
+At the first meeting you may choose the topic of your presentation so that you can begin doing research immediately.